maumitabhaumik/maumitabhaumik.github.io/index.md

 - Manuscript accepted for publication in _First Language_.
 - Paper accepted for a Talk at _Sinn und Bedeutung 30_.
-- Paper accepted for a Talk at _XPRAG Fest 2025 - Experiments on the Semantics/Pragmatics Interface_ at ZAS, Berlin.
+- Paper accepted for a Talk at _XPRAG Fest 2025 - Experiments on the Semantics/Pragmatics Interface_ at ZAS.
 - Paper accepted for a Lightning Talk at _Amsterdam Colloquium 2024_.

 &nbsp;